kubos/kubos/docs/tutorials/index.rst

 Tutorials
 =========

+TODO: Re-work to reduce SDK requirements.
+This is in Python, so we don't need the SDK at all?

 Kubos users develop custom flight software for their OBCs using the :doc:`Kubos SDK <../sdk-docs/index>`.

 This custom software is then used to communicate with the various :doc:`core <../services/core-services>` and